Sex hormone-binding globulin: Metals

 A calcium ion is needed to link the two elements of the dimer together.
 Also a zinc ion is used to orient an otherwise disorganised part of the peptide chain.

 Regulation

-SHBG has both enhancing and inhibiting hormonal influences thus can be viewed as a hepatokine.
+SHBG has both enhancing and inhibiting hormonal influences and thus can be viewed as a hepatokine.
 It decreases with high levels of insulin, growth hormone, insulin-like growth factor 1 (IGF-1), androgens, prolactin and transcortin.
 High estrogen and thyroxine levels cause it to increase.

-In an effort to explain obesity-related reductions in SHBG, recent evidence suggests sugar or monosaccharide-induced hepatic lipogenesis, hepatic lipids in general, and cytokines like TNF-alpha and Interleukin reduce SHBG, whereas insulin does not.
-As an example anti-psoriatic drugs that inhibit TNF-alpha cause an increase in SHBG.
-The common downstream mechanism for all of these, including the effect of thyroid hormones was downregulation of HNF4, hepatocyte nuclear factor 4.
+In an effort to explain obesity-related reductions in SHBG, recent evidence suggests sugar or monosaccharide-induced hepatic lipogenesis, hepatic lipids in general, and cytokines like TNF-alpha and interleukins reduce SHBG, whereas insulin does not.
+For example, anti-psoriatic drugs that inhibit TNF-alpha cause an increase in SHBG.
+The common downstream mechanism for all of these, including the effect of thyroid hormones, was downregulation of hepatocyte nuclear factor 4 (HNF4).

 Blood values

 Reference ranges for blood tests for SHBG have been developed: